Mayor: Poland

 They are elected by a two-round direct election for a five-year term concurrently with the five-year term of the municipal council and cannot serve in the latter or in any higher-level deliberative bodies: a county council, a voivodeship sejmik, the Parliament of Poland or the European Parliament.
 Citizens with a criminal record cannot run for mayor, but only if sentenced for intentional criminal offence prosecuted ex officio.
 The municipal/town/city council is the legislative, budget-making and oversight body.
 Mayor is obliged to appoint his deputy.
 A town or city mayor may be scrutinized or denied funding for his/her projects by the council, but is not politically responsible to it and does not require its confidence to remain in office; therefore, cohabitation is not uncommon.
-A recall referendum may however be triggered through a petition supported by at least 1/10 of eligible voters, but the turnout in the recall referendum must be at least 3/5 of the number of people voting in the original election in order for the referendum to be valid and binding.
+A recall referendum may however be triggered through a petition supported by at least 1/10 of eligible voters, but the turnout in the recall referendum must be at least 3/5 of the number of people voting in the original election for the referendum to be valid and binding.
 A town/city mayor can also be dismissed by the prime minister in case of persistent transgression of the law.